TheAirBlow/Stateful/README.md

 2) Easy to use reflection-based handlers
 3) Automatic reply or inline keyboard generator
 4) Extra helper methods and classes
+5) Bot commands support with automatic type mapping
+6) Sub-menus to allow multistep interactions in a menu

 ## States
 Message state is attached to every Telegram message the bot or the user sends. \